Is Durban Safe? 6 Areas to Avoid in This South African City

 You don’t need to travel far from Durban, KwaZulu-Natal’s largest city and the country’s busiest port, to get to the bush.

-The city, with its urban sprawl and idyllic coastline, is a good springboard to visit some of the province’s many safari parks and game reserves.
+With its urban sprawl and idyllic coastline, the city is an excellent springboard to visit some of the province’s many safari parks and game reserves.

 1. Hluhluwe-Imfolozi